marcellodebernardi/adversarial-csprng/readme.md

 ## 3 - Approaches to the Problem
-The system trains and evaluates three separate models.
-Two are variation of the *generative adversarial network* framework, and two are a single neural network.
+The system trains and evaluates two separate models.
+These are two different takes on the now popular *generative adversarial network* framework, though with some major differences.
-The approaches, briefly outlined, are:

-### 3.1 - Generative Adversarial Network
+### 3.1 - Generative Adversarial Network with Discriminator
 In this approach, a generator network produces output sequences that are served as input to a discriminator, as per the usual GAN approach.
-The discriminator is fed sequences from the generator as well as sequences obtained from a true randomness source, and attempts to classify sequences as belonging in either category.
+The discriminator is fed sequences from the generator as well as sequences obtained from a true randomness source, and attempts to classify sequences as belonging to either category.
 The generator attempts to maximize the error of the discriminator, and as thus should learn the distribution of "true" randomness source used.